The page has been translated by Gen AI.

 w32tm /query /status

-Change PDC's NTP settings
+Change the PDC's NTP settings

 Leap Indicator: 0(no warning)